samboy/ChessGraphics/README.md

 Note that this font is *not* public domain in jurisdictions which allow fonts to be copyrighted, but is still available under an [open source license](https://github.com/lehoff/skak/blob/master/LICENSE).
+Since some jurisdictions which protect fonts only protect them for shorter terms, it appears that the Shak font was first published in 2002, so copyright expired before 2013 in Germany (10 years protection without registration), and expired before 2018 in Ireland (15 years protection).

 To use, install the `ChessCuernavaca.ttf` file in the `Cuernavaca/` folder.